-How do we cultivate the skill and discipline necessary to defend the Self against the excesses of the modern world?
+How do we cultivate the skill and discipline necessary to defend the Self against the modern world?

 The modern world is a trainwreck of distractions, debasements and derailments.
 Between technology, politics, and the economy, the world is like an obstacle course that tests the limits of even the most skilled and disciplined spiritual warrior.
 The uncertainty of the current global crisis bombards us daily with fear and anxiety that wastes the body, torments the mind, and tortures the soul.
 Making matters worse, society rewards a mentality of victimhood.
 To cultivate the Self through proper nutrition, exercise, study and spiritual practice is viewed, at best, as an eccentric hobby—and at worst, a luxury afforded only to the leisurely elite.